Prelude to the Mishima Incident: 1968 (Shōwa 43)

 The second trial enlistment, led by Mishima to the new students, took place at the Camp Takigahara of the JGSDF Fuji School from July 25 until August 23.
-At this second time, Masayoshi Koga (小賀正義) and Hiroyasu Koga, both students of Kanagawa University and the members of "National Student Council" (全国学生協議会, Zenkoku gakusei kyōgikai) that was countered New Left "Zengakuren" and "Zenkyōtō", participated through an introduction by Kuninori Itō (伊藤邦典), a 1st generation member, and they became the 2nd generation members of Mishima's militia "Japan National Guard."
+At this second time, Masayoshi Koga (小賀正義) and Hiroyasu Koga, both students of Kanagawa University and the members of "National Student Council" (全国学生協議会) that was countered New Left "Zengakuren" and "Zenkyōtō", participated through an introduction by Kuninori Itō (伊藤邦典), a 1st generation member, and they became the 2nd generation members of Mishima's militia "Japan National Guard."

 On the other hand, the support and cooperation from Takeshi Sakurada was ridiculed with a half-hearted way, and in the end, Sakurada gave Mishima 3 million yen, as if it were throwing tip coins, saying, "You shouldn't start a private army."
 Mishima's pride was deeply hurt, and he decided to fund the militia all at his own expense.